 That being said, the rental prices are nowhere near the likes of neighboring LIC, which is home to a small "downtown" of luxury high-rises.

-Astoria is worth the visit and not just because of the great Greek food.
+Astoria is worth the visit, not just because of the great Greek food.

 When you want to relax, have a picnic or a restful afternoon in Astoria Park.
-The massive park offers a large outdoor swimming pool, tennis courts, playgrounds, and amazing city views.
+The massive park offers a large outdoor swimming pool, tennis courts, playgrounds, and fantastic city views.

 FUN FACT: St. Demetrios, one of the eleven Greek Orthodox churches in the area, is probably the largest Greek Orthodox church outside of Greece.

-One of the prime reasons why Astoria became the first spot to become popular among ex-Manhattanites was its close proximity to the city and that the trains run directly into it from the neighborhood.
+One of the prime reasons Astoria became the first spot to become popular among ex-Manhattanites was its close proximity to the city and the trains running directly into it from the neighborhood.